oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 derived from its own parent type.
 There is no limit to the depth of a chain of derivations.
 Inheritance is a useful feature in support of abstraction.
-For example, base node types can be used to define abstract components without specifying technology or vendor-specific details about those components.
-Concrete derived node types can the be used to define technology-specific or vendor-specific specializations of the abstract types.
+For example, base node types can be used to define generic components without specifying technology or vendor-specific details about those components.
+Concrete derived node types can the be used to define technology-specific or vendor-specific specializations of the generic types.

 The TOSCA specification includes *type derivation rules* that describe which keyname definitions are inherited from the parent type and which